-The author of the story, he visited his father in hopes of recording his experience of the Holocaust.
+The author of the story, he visited his father in hopes of recording his experience of The Holocaust

 Art's father, a diabetic and a Holocaust survivor.
 He told Art about his experience during the Holocaust.

 - All Jews Are Cheapskates: Zigzagged.
-His son and daughter in-law try to convince him to Stop Being Stereotypical.
+His son and daughter-in-law try to convince him to Stop Being Stereotypical.
 He claims that the Holocaust, when hoarding food and supplies was a matter of life and death, made him that way.
 Mala comments that she and most of the family's friends are Holocaust survivors, and none of them are anywhere near as stingy as Vladek.

-- Determinator: Though luck comes to play frequently in his survival of the Holocaust, Art admits that he admires his resourcefulness and determination to survive.
-Even when he gets older, he refuses to let heart attacks get in the way of his life; in Volume One, he nearly faints off the roof of his house and then throws his wife into hysterics when he says he wants to go back up there and finish his work!
+- Determinator: Though luck comes to play frequently in his survival of the Holocaust, Art admits that he admires Vladek's resourcefulness and determination to survive.
+Even when he gets older, he refuses to let heart attacks get in the way of his life; in Volume One, he nearly falls off the roof of his house and then throws his wife into hysterics when he says he wants to go back up there and finish his work!